 Pet Trust

-In a Florida Pet Trust, the trustee may is given possession of an animal and the funds to help take care of the expenses associated with the care.
-The Florida Pet Trust only allows for named animals that exist at the time the Settlor is alive to be taken care of.
-Once the animals are no longer in existence, any remaining funds are distributed.
+The Florida Pet Trust only allows for animals living during the settlor’s life to be named as beneficiaries.
+This means an animal cannot be added to the pet trust after the settlor dies.
+Once there are no more remaining pets in the trust, then any remaining funds are distributed according to the trust document.
+These remaining funds can go to other beneficiaries or a charity of the settlor’s choice.
 The Florida Pet Trust is gaining popularity with people who have animals that will outlive the settlor and for those who want their pets taken care of without placing a burden on the caretakers.

 It is important to determine if you want to fund the trust while you are alive or upon your death.
 If the Florida Pet Trust will be funded upon your death it can be created with provisions added to your Florida Will or Florida Revocable Trust and is called a testamentary pet trust.